 Foreign Business Entity

 If you are registered in another U.S. state or foreign country, and wish to conduct or transact business in Vermont, you will have to apply for the authority to operate in Vermont as a foreign (i.e. non-Vermont) business or nonprofit entity.
-Please choose the appropriate form based on your business or nonprofit type.

 Under 11A V.S.A. § 15.01, the following activities alone do not constitute transacting business for the purpose of determining whether a corporation is required to register with the Vermont Secretary of State: